-Time Limit: In the interest of safety, and to allow streets and drives to reopen as scheduled, race courses will remain open to all participants who are able to maintain an 29:00 minute-per-mile pace for this race.
+Time Limit: In the interest of safety, and to allow streets and drives to reopen as scheduled, the race course will remain open to all participants who are able to maintain a 29:00 minute/mile pace for this race.
 All participants should be prepared to adhere to these standards.
 Those participants who are not able to maintain this pace should be aware that fluid stations and other course amenities may not be available, and participants in races staged on city streets may be asked to move to the sidewalks and forfeit their race bib.
 Late participants will be able to cross the finish line, but they are not guaranteed to be timed and recorded as official finishers.

 The following items are prohibited from all FJR events and race venues: